k20054277/LLM-for-better-Compilers/README.md

     move_all.py
     compare.py

-This means that the container has been corectly set up.
+This means that the container has been correctly set up.

-You can now run the following script to start fuzzing your llm generated programs, stored in their respective directories: gemma, mistral, codellama.
+You can now run the following script to start fuzzing your llm generated programs, which are stored in their respective directories: gemma, mistral, and codellama.

-- If running the container for the first time or restarting after a crash. you may need to follow the on screen command to modify `/proc/sys/kernel/core_pattern` with the command `echo core >/proc/sys/kernel/core_pattern`
+- If running the container for the first time or restarting after a crash. you may need to follow the on-screen command to modify `/proc/sys/kernel/core_pattern` with the command `echo core >/proc/sys/kernel/core_pattern`

 ```bash
 py-afl-fuzz -m 80000 -t1000000 -i mistral/ -o mistral_out/ -- Python-3.13.0a5/python @@
 ```
-   - You can monitor the fuzzing process and manage any crashes as documented with the interface that will be generated once all the input testcases have been processed.
+   - You can monitor the fuzzing process and manage any crashes as documented with the interface that will be generated once all the input test cases have been processed.

 The tag -i and -o are required tags denoting the input directory with test cases and the output directory for fuzzer findings.
 The tag -m denotes the memory limit for child process in MB with no limit as the default option.
 The tag -t denotes the timeout limit for each run with a default of 1000 ms. The final tag @@ is used to instruct that when child processes requires inputs, AFL generated inputs will be used.